I tried the Virgin Media Stream and it's much better value than Sky Glass

 I was given a demo of the Virgin Media Stream, but you won’t have to wait around to try it yourself because it’s available from the 27th April 2022 for Virgin Media customers.

-It can literally turn any TV smart, upgrading your set with features like voice control and you’ll be able to watch everything and anything from live TV and sports to Disney+ and Netflix without a complicated setup, you'll also be able to stream in both Ultra HD and HD.
+It can literally turn any TV smart, upgrading your set with features like voice control.
+You’ll be able to watch everything and anything from live TV and sports to Disney+ and Netflix, and you'll also be able to stream in both Ultra HD and HD.

-In comparison to rival tech that is available right now, like the Sky Glass, it's the best value TV streaming box you can buy.
-You won’t need a whole new TV because it’ll work with what you already have at home.
-It's worth knowing that Sky has just announced their new Sky stand-alone Stream puck coming later this year which will work in a similar way to this, but the Virgin Media Stream is much better value than even that.
+In comparison to other rival tech that's available right now, like the Sky Glass, I think it could be the best value TV streaming box you can buy.
+Partly because it’ll work with what you already have at home so you won't need to splash out on a whole new TV.

+It's worth knowing that Sky has just announced a new Sky Stream puck coming later this year which will work in a similar way to this, but the Virgin Media Stream is much better value than even that because it's cheaper and will help you to save money at the same time.

-To get the Virgin Stream up and running you just need to pay a one-off £35 activation fee and then it’s all yours, there’s no extra monthly subscription to use it although you will need to pay for Virgin Media broadband and each of your streaming services.
+To get the Virgin Media Stream up and running you just need to pay a one-off £35 activation fee and then it’s all yours, there’s no extra monthly subscription to use it although you will need to pay for Virgin Media broadband as well as your selection of streaming services.

-In contrast, Sky Glass starts at £26 per month for their most basic TV plan without any extra streaming services, and right now you have to pay for the TV on top of that as well.
+In contrast, Sky Glass starts at £26 per month for their most basic TV plan without any extra streaming services, and as things stand you have to pay for the TV on top of that.

 In a world of mounting costs, Virgin seems to have got it right because they've come up with a way to make managing your streaming subscriptions easier than ever.